UCSD-ANF/puppet-antelope/README.md

 ## Usage

 ### antelope

 Sets up a basic Antelope environment.
-The optional rtsystems parameter automatically configures antelope::instance resources.
+The optional dirs or instances parameters automatically configures antelope::instance resources.

-Basic instanciation of the Antelope class
+#### Basic usage of the Antelope class

      class { 'antelope': }

+#### With the dirs parameter

-Instanciation with a default antelope::instance set up to manage a real-time system
+This form creates a default antelope::instance set up to manage a real-time system as provided in the 'dirs' parameter

      class { 'antelope':
-       instances => '/rtsystems/default',
+       dirs => '/rtsystems/default',
      }

+#### With the instances Parameter

-The rtsystems parameter also takes a hash of hashes, which can be useful for configuring multiple instances with different users from an External Node Classifier
+The instances parameter, when used instead of dirs, takes a hash of hashes.
+This can be useful for configuring multiple instances with different users from an External Node Classifier without having to explicitely declare separate antelope::instance definitions.

      class { 'antelope':
        intances => {